tisnahadiana/tisnahadiana/Projects_List.md

 ![Header Ad Free Browser](https://github.com/user-attachments/assets/f63d3fef-325a-42be-929f-2c45aa0996d7)

 Introducing our Ad-Blocking Browser Source Code for Android, a powerful and customizable web browser developed using Java and Android Studio.
 This source code is designed to offer users a fast and ad-free browsing experience by incorporating advanced ad-blocking features.
 Additionally, it includes integrated advertisement support from Jambox ads.

-## UI/Handling
-FOSS Browser uses the latest Material You design libraries.
-Following system day/night mode and a wallpaper based theme are just two features of this new library.
-The UI is optimized for one-hand-use.
-All UI-elements are at the bottom of the screen.

-## More features:

-Keep screen on.
-Open links in background.
-Restore tabs on restart.
-Privacy
-FOSS Browser uses profiles to protect your privacy.
-For each profile you can enable or disable: AdBlock, JavaScript, cookies, fingerprint protection and much more.
-Profiles can also be saved for domains ("github.com" ⇒ Trusted website).
-These saved domains always overwrite the currently used profile.
-So, for example, "github.com" will always open with the trusted profile, even if you are browsing in the protected mode.

-## More privacy features:

-Built-in AdBlock, which updates automatically.
-You can decide which content to block.
-AdBlock hosts are taken from Steven Black - AdBlock hosts.
-Third-party cookies can not be enabled.
-Enable or disable Android-autofill.
-Delete browser data (on app exit).
-Choose between different search engines (or set a custom one).
-FOSS Browser itself doesn't collect any data: Privacy policy Bookmarks filter
-Organize your bookmarks with filters.
-You can set custom names for each filter.
-Long press the bookmark icon in the toolbar to get fast access to your favorite bookmarks.

-## Gestures
-You can assign nearly twenty different gestures to the toolbar and the toolbar buttons.
-Each in four directions.
-You can also trigger events by long pressing the toolbar buttons.
-So you have up to ten different gestures to control FOSS Browser.
-Supported is for example: load last website, switch tab, reload, open bookmarks, ... and many more.

-Backups
-Backup all your important data (bookmarks, history, trusted websites and so on) on your SD-card.
-You can also back up FOSS Browser settings.
+Enjoy the experience to offer users a fast and ad-free browsing experience by incorporating advanced ad-blocking features.
+Additionally, it includes integrated advertisement support from various networks, allowing you to monetize the app while delivering a smooth and enjoyable user experience.

+Set bookmarks to save your favorite bookmarks by simply pressing the bookmark icon that you can access anytime.
+Backup is also available to save history data, bookmarks on your SD card.
 Backups can even be restored on a fresh install or another device (if you copy the backup files to the new device).

-## Integrated Advertisement Support With Jambox Ads

 ## Tech Stack
 - Java.